 After a Q&A that touched on how allies can signal their support for LGBT people (rainbow lanyards were in for a lot of praise as simple yet powerful), we moved to the roof terrace in Kilburn & Strode’s new office for fizz and networking.”

-Thanks to Isobel for providing the report, and for Kilburn & Strode for hosting the event.
+Thanks to Isobel for providing the report, and to Kilburn & Strode for hosting the event.

 If you would like to write a blog article for IP Inclusive, on anything diversity related, please email Emily Teesdale of Abel & Imray.
 Guest bloggers are always very welcome!